 The campaign will run for six weeks from 20 May – 30 June 2018 with a wide mix of content across online video, traditional and digital radio, out of home, gym media and social media in metro and regional locations.

-Learn the facts about tobacco and other drugs here.
+To learn the facts about tobacco and other drugs visit our

 World No Tobacco Day 31 May